-A conference call takes place in the spring and the Council meets one-day in the early fall to develop recommendations to be passed on to ASH leadership.
-The agenda for the meetings is developed by the chair of the Trainee Council with the help of other Council members and the Committee on Training.
-The remaining work of the Council takes place by e-mail or conference call throughout the year.
-In addition, the Council also meets during the ASH annual meeting in December.
-The chair of the Council serves as a liaison member to the Committee on Training and is expected to attend their spring and fall meetings.
-ASH pays for the cost of hotel accommodations and travel to all meetings for each Council member.back to top
+A conference call takes place in the spring and the council meets one-day in the early fall to develop recommendations to be passed on to ASH leadership.
+The agenda for the meetings is developed by the chair of the Trainee Council with the help of other council members and the Committee on Training.
+The remaining work of the council takes place by e-mail or conference call throughout the year.
+In addition, the Council meets during the ASH annual meeting in December.
+The chair of the council serves as a liaison member to the Committee on Training and is expected to attend their spring and fall meetings.
+ASH pays for the cost of hotel accommodations and travel to all meetings for each council member.back to top

 Eligibility to Serve on the Council

 Trainees who exhibit leadership qualities and a high potential for a successful career in hematology or a hematology-related discipline are desired candidates.

 Trainees in accredited hematology and hematology/oncology training programs in the US, Mexico, and Canada who are currently in their first or second year of training are eligible for council service.
 Applicants must have a medical degree with or without a PhD degree.
 PhD trainees in all hematology-related disciplines are eligible.

 To verify your membership status, please log on to the membership section of the ASH website.
 If you need assistance with your username and password, please contact an ASH Customer Relations Representative at email@example.com to top

-For more information about the ASH Trainee Council, please send an e-mail to firstname.lastname@example.org
+For more information about the ASH Trainee Council, please email firstname.lastname@example.org

 back to top